Hungry Kitty

 Oakland Animal Shelter deserves the name of “shelter” as there have been many significant changes in the Oakland Shelter.
 Faced with budget cuts and reduced hours, the Oakland Shelter has persevered with many new programs to help Oakland cats.
 Oakland Shelter is a friendly and good place to go to adopt your next feline family member.
 OAS joins with FOF in encouraging people wanting help with feral cats to contact Fix Our Ferals with their focus on TNR (trap, neuter, release) instead of trap and kill.
 Research has shown that TNR works best in stabilizing cat populations.
 The shelter supports working within the neighborhoods on spay and neuter projects of feral cats, versus bringing them in to the shelter.

 Yggdrasil Urban Wildlife Rescue Center Lila Travis, wildlife rehabilitator, is a sensitive and caring soul, and very knowledgeable about wildlife.
 She took two abandoned baby squirrels from one of our volunteers.
 She provides an important link in caring for injured wildlife that have a place in the city of Oakland.
-With many creeks and green areas that provide habitat for wild life in Oakland, Lila cares for our valuable wildlife, returning them to their neighborhoods after they are rehabilitated.
+With many creeks and green areas that provide habitat for wildlife in Oakland, Lila cares for our valuable wildlife, returning them to their neighborhoods after they are rehabilitated.

-• last modified: February 23, 2023
+• last modified: November 22, 2024

 Copyright © 2017 Hungry Kitty - All Rights Reserved